A Quiet Night In: Plot

 Sabrina packs a holdall, including the contents of the laundry basket.
 She locks the case and heads into an en suite.
 Downstairs, Gerald retrieves a pistol and heads back outside.
 Ray attempts to steal the key from Sabrina's discarded trousers and he sees that Sabrina is a transgender woman.
 On the patio, Gerald points the gun into his mouth, as Eddie stumbles around in the lounge area, having accidentally pushed chilli peppers into his eyes.
-Ray hides under Sabrina's bed as she reenters the room; lying on a sex doll with both breasts and a penis, he is almost discovered.
+Ray hides under Sabrina's bed as she reenters the room; lying on a sex doll with both a penis and breasts, he is almost discovered.
 Eddie washes his face, and Gerald starts to play "Without You".
 Sabrina makes her way downstairs, taking the holdall's key.
 Sabrina and Gerald dance.

 Ray drags the case to the top of the stairs and meets Eddie.
 Gerald lays Sabrina down on the sofa, places a cushion over her face and shoots her.
 Gerald turns off the music as the doorbell is heard.
 Answering the door, Gerald sees a man (Novak) who holds up a sign reading "Hello, my name is Paul.
 I am deaf & dumb."
 The reverse of the sign reads "Do you need any cleaning products today?"
 Gerald heads inside and hides Sabrina's body as Paul waits.
 Gerald splashes his soup onto the blood and invites Paul to clean it.
 Ray runs down the stairs and meets Paul; he proceeds to buy rope before returning upstairs.
 Paul continues to clean, but sees the bullethole in the cushion, and then the suitcase being lowered outside the window.
 Gerald heads outside to investigate, but Eddie and Ray drop the case on his head.
 The burglars run past Paul and look out to see the canvas in the pool, before both being shot by Paul.
 Paul rings someone and says "Hello, it's me.
 Yeah, it's done."
 He looks to the fake painting, and says "I've got it right here.
 Yeah, it's fine.
 Not a peep out of anyone."
 He takes down the painting and walks out, as the real canvas is seen sinking in the pool.